po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/08-Stu_Functional-Loops/README.md

 ## Acceptance Criteria

-* It's done when I have opened the `filter.js` file and mapped through `originalArray` and created a new array containing only its prime numbers using `filter()`.
+* It's done when I have opened the `filter.js` file, mapped through `originalArray`, and created a new array containing only its prime numbers using `filter()`.

-* It's done when I have used `filter()` to return an array containing only its numbers larger than 5.
+* It's done when I have used `filter()` to return an array containing only its numbers larger than five.

 * It's done when I have opened `map.js` and used `map()` to map through `originalArray` and set the result equal to a new `tripledArray` array.